ReubenUKGB/ready-or-not-realistic-screen-effects/README.md

 - Significantly reduces the duration of the white flash effect by explosions and the stun effect by explosions

-- Weapons are named according to their real world counterparts
+- Weapons names are accurate to real world counterparts

+- Weapon descriptions are accurate to real world counterparts

 <br/>